DamoM73/turtle_vid_tute/lesson_5.md

 Remember that Python inputs are strings.
 Strings have special operations called **methods**.
 One of those is the `isdigit` method. `isdigit` returns the Boolean value of `True` if all the characters in a string are digits.

-> **String Methods**
->
-> Python has many useful string methods.
-If you are interested in exploring them **[W3Schools' Python String Methods](https://www.w3schools.com/python/ref_string_isdigit.asp)** is a good place to start.
+> **String Methods** Python has many useful string methods.
+If you want to explore them [**W3Schools' Python String Methods**](https://www.w3schools.com/python/ref_string_isdigit.asp) is a good place to start.

 We can tell if the user's input is a number or not.
-Now we just need to tell the computer how to respond to this information.
+Now we need to tell the computer how to respond to this information.

 ### The `if` statement

-Adjusts your code so it is the same as the code below:
+Adjusts your code so it is the same as the code below.

 ```python
 user_value = input("Enter a number: ")